 Over recent years, an increasing number of people have become interested in learning to live more sustainably.
 Although it is considerably more difficult for an individual to preserve the environment than it is for a large company, there are a number of ways in which a difference can be made.
 One of the most effective ways is through sustainable homeownership.
-While this most certainly does involve implementing sustainable practices on a daily basis, there are several home design trends that can boost the level of sustainability of a house even more.
-From implementing passive housing to sourcing building materials and labor … Continue reading →
+While this most certainly does involve implementing sustainable practices on a daily basis, there are several sustainable home design trends that can boost the level of sustainability of a house even more.
+From implementing passive housing to sourcing building materials and … Continue reading →

 There has been large-scale proliferation in construction of buildings worldwide due to population growth, economic development, urbanization and migration.
 According to UN Habitat, there has been a migration of the world’s population from rural areas to cities or smaller urban areas.
 In fact, this trend is expected to continue and cities within the developed as well as developing nations are expected to grow in terms of population.
 As a result all forms of construction activities are expected to become more intense than ever in the years to come.
 Usually the development of urban areas suffers from weak process of planning … Continue reading →